 Recorded between lockdowns during 2020 and 2021, In Relation To marks the latest progression in the band’s sound, which they have continuously evolved since forming in 2013.

-Ranging from heavy, riff-driven instrumental rock to contemporary jazz fusion and atmospheric soundscapes, the album has something for anyone who appreciates adventurous cross-genre music.
+Ranging from contemporary jazz fusion to instrumental rock and atmospheric soundscapes, the album has something for anyone who appreciates adventurous cross-genre music.

 In Relation To is available everywhere now.